IAA-InvCodes/P-MILOS/README.md

 ## Compilation

 The code needs to be compiled on the target machine.
 To do this, you must run the command 'make' in the directory where the source code is located.
 We strongly recommend you to use the latest version of the Intel C compiler, to achive the maximum speed possible.
-This is particularly important for real-time inversions.
+This is particularly important for inverting data in real time.

 The code is compiled in single precision by default, but double precision can be enforced by adding the variable 'use_double=yes' to the make command.
 Note that double precision does not bring any improvement in the accuracy or speed of the inversions, and should be reserved for testing purposes only.

 Other options are available to compile the two versions of the code and to clean the generated objects and executables:

-* Compile and create executable **milos**
+* Compile and create executable **milos.x**
 ```
-make milos
+make milos.x
 ```
-* Compile and create executable **pmilos**
+* Compile and create executable **pmilos.x**
 ```
-make pmilos
+make pmilos.x
 ```
-* Compile and create both: **milos** and **pmilos**
+* Compile and create both: **milos.x** and **pmilos.x**
 ```
 make
 ```